rcushu/cse15l-lab-reports/lab-report-1.md

 After the installation is complete, `git bash` is ready to use in VSCode.

 To set your default terminal to use `git bash` follow the steps detailed in [this post](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).

 Your terminal should now look similar to this:
 ![Image](git-bash-terminal.png)

+Now you can move on to establishing a remote connection.
+Begin by entering this command into your terminal:

+``ssh cs15lyyyyzz@ieng6.ucsd.edu``

+`yyyy` will be replaced with your current term (Spring 2023 = sp23, Winter 2020 = wi20, etc.) and `zz` will be replaced with the letters in your course-specific account.